 Advice and Tips for Planning Your Boundary Waters Canoe Trip

-One of the great things about the BWCAW is that it provides good routing options for people of varying interests and abilities.
+One of the great things about the BWCAW is that it provides excellent routing options for people of varying interests and abilities.
 Everyone deserves the rejuvenating spirit of the outdoors in the Boundary Waters.

 Consider the below issues and complete our Routing Form.
 Then we'll email you several great route options complete with interactive maps, comprehensive route specifications, and trip highlights.